solana-labs/solana/docs/src/wallet-guide/paper-wallet.md

 > Copy the derived address to a USB stick for easy usage on networked computers

-If needed, you can access your root pubkey using the `ASK` keyword:
+If needed, you can access the legacy, raw keypair's pubkey by instead passing the `ASK` keyword:

 ```bash
 solana-keygen pubkey ASK